webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 == Summary ==

 The objective of this document is to describe how we implemented a SSO solution for WebPlatform.org.
 It is meant to give an idea of the various moving parts.

-If you want to see the high level description, refer to [[WPD:Projects/SSO/Login Workflows]]
+If you want to see the high level description, refer to [[WPD:Projects/SSO/Login Workflows]] or if you want a shorter version, go to [[WPD:Projects/SSO/OAuth2_handshake_process_in_a_few_cURL_calls]].

 The authentication portal is using our own fork of Mozilla Firefox Accounts ("FxA") deployed on WebPlatform.org infrastructure.
 Details of the adaptations are described in [[WPD:Projects/SSO/Adapt_Firefox_Accounts_for_WebPlatform]].